Cynsar-Capital/cynsar-capital-web/content/pages/our-investment-style-is-a-little-different.md

     colors: colors-d
     variant: variant-a
     text: >+
-      to fostering innovation and social impact, Cynsar Capital stands out as a tech investment firm with a unique approach.
-Rather than blindly focusing on financial returns, our emphasis is on supporting and nurturing ideas and projects that adhere to our core principles of equity, fairness, and transparency, and have the potential to make a real difference in society.
-      This philosophy aligns with our goal to build open social capital products that bring about positive change.
+      to fostering innovation and social impact, Cynsar Capital stands out as a investment firm with a unique approach.
+Rather than blindly focusing on financial returns, our emphasis is on supporting and nurturing ideas and projects that adhere to our core principles of purpose driven, patiently building businesses.
+This philosophy aligns with our goal to build thesis that bring about positive change.

-      Our partnership with the Cynsar Foundation plays an integral part in our model.
-Serving as an 'idea incubator,' the foundation is responsible for rigorously vetting potential projects, ensuring their viability, innovative potential, and capacity for high social and environmental impact.
-This process is crucial in maintaining our dedication to developing technologies that prioritize people over processes and view technology as a tool for betterment.

-      Once a project passes this rigorous evaluation process by the Cynsar Foundation, Cynsar Capital steps in, providing the necessary financial investment to transform the idea into a thriving, impactful business.
-This symbiotic relationship creates a pipeline of thoroughly tested, high-potential projects for investment, significantly reducing associated risks.

-      We are proud to currently support two projects incubated at the local level by the Cynsar Foundation.
-The Bishnu Project, an FMCG enterprise specializing in the online sale of organic goods, taps into a rapidly growing market segment with enormous potential for both profits and positive environmental impact.
-The second,
-      [500women.art](https://500women.art), is a collective of 500 women dedicated to promoting fair and ethical textile production, intertwining social impact with a sustainable business model.

-      Historically, we have funded these projects using personal funds.
-However, as we move forward, we plan to introduce a corporate structure that enables us to channel funds from Cynsar Capital to these ventures, incorporating them as subsidiaries of Cynsar Capital.

-      Our business model is centered around experimentation and validation.
-We first test ideas in a non-profit environment to discover clear, sustainable paths to profitability.
-This unique approach ensures that by the time Cynsar Capital invests in a project, it has already been thoroughly vetted for feasibility and potential profitability, effectively minimizing risk and maximizing chances of success.
-It is through this model that we strive to make a meaningful difference, contributing to a more equitable, fair, and transparent human ecosystem.

-      Currently, Cynsar Capital has two projects that have been incubated at the local level by the Cynsar Foundation:

-      1. The first is the Bishnu Project, an FMCG enterprise focused on selling organic goods online.
-This is a rapidly growing market segment with significant potential for profits and positive environmental impact.

-      2. The second is 500women.art, a collective of 500 women who are working to promote fair and ethical textile production.
-This project combines social impact with a sustainable business model, creating opportunities for women and promoting responsible manufacturing practices.

-      To know more about  [Cynsar Foundation](https://cynsar.foundation)
+      At Cynsar Capital, we prioritise building strong relationships and believe in the power of patience.
+Our experienced team of entrepreneurs and retired financial lawyers provide valuable insights and hands-on support to partners.

     styles:
       self: